Canada day festivities will take place on Parliament Hill, in Major’s Hill Park and at the Canadian Museum of History. (Photo/Devyn Barrie)

-This weekend on June 30 and July 1, celebrate Canada’s 151st birthday in downtown Ottawa on Parliament Hill.
+This weekend on July 1, celebrate Canada’s 152nd birthday in downtown Ottawa on Parliament Hill.
 Here’s what you need to know before heading out.

-- Canada Day programming this year is centred on the themes of reconciliation, Canadian women and Canada’s diversity and inclusion.
+- Canada Day programming this year is centered on the themes of multiculturalism, diversity and inclusivity.

 - A large swath of downtown streets near Parliament Hill will be closed and officials advise against driving.

 - Fireworks at 10 p.m.
 Keep reading for details…

 - If you don’t wanna go downtown, here’s some ideas for other celebrations to attend…

 - All sites downtown will be universally accessible.
 Find out more here…